pal4569/Fundies/README.md

-A repository for my Racket assignments
+Repository for my Racket assignments